-Able to convert from infant high chair to traditional baby high chair, an infant booster, toddler booster, and youth chair.
-Made with wipeable and machine-washable seat pad.
-Has a 3-position removable footrest and 3 recline positions.
+Able to convert from an infant high chair to a traditional baby high chair, an infant booster, a toddler booster, and a youth chair.
+Made with a wipeable and machine-washable seat pad.
+Has a three-position removable footrest and three recline positions.
 Has front wheels for portability and locking rear casters.

-Can convert from infant high chair to baby dining chair with tray to toddler stand-alone chair to big kid table with chair.
-Designed with a 5-point harness for security.
-Includes machine-washable seat pad.
+Can convert from an infant high chair to a baby dining chair with a tray to a toddler stand-alone chair to a big kid table with a chair.
+Designed with a five-point harness for security.
+Includes a machine-washable seat pad.

-Features the ability to fold quickly for simple portability.
-Has 3-position reclining seat and footrest for better comfort.
-Includes large mesh storage basket for convenience.
+This flexible high chair features the ability to fold quickly for simple portability.
+Has a three-position reclining seat and footrest for better comfort.
+Includes a large mesh storage basket for convenience.